Back in 2013, the United States Food and Drug Administration (FDA) announced that the recommended Ambien dosage for women should be halved.

-To answer this question, some background to the issue is needed.
+To answer these questions, some background to the issue is needed.

-The standard recommended Ambien dosage for women was reduced from 10mg to 5mg.
-And for extended release formulations, the dosage was reduced from 12.5mg to 6.25mg.
+So the standard Ambien dosage for women was reduced from 10 mg to 5 mg.
+And for extended release formulations, it was reduced from 12.5 mg to 6.25 mg.

 Clinical trials showing worse driving skills

-The reason is that clinical trials and driving simulation studies have apparently shown that women perform some tasks, such as driving, less well the morning after taking Ambien.
+The reason behind the change is recent clinical trials and driving simulation studies.
+They found that some women perform certain tasks, such as driving, less well the morning after taking Ambien.

 They found that women eliminate Zolpidem slower than men, though men also have a small chance of driving worse the next morning.

-This was widely reported in the news, but what’s particularly interesting to me is the reaction from many people who rely on such sleeping pills to manage their insomnia.
+This was widely reported in the news, but what’s particularly interesting is the reaction from many people who rely on such sleeping pills to manage their insomnia.

-Unsurprisingly, the manufacturers of Ambien, Sanofi, also released a statement saying that they believe Ambien to be safe according to their clinical data and 20 years of use by millions of people.
+Unsurprisingly, the manufacturers of Ambien, Sanofi, also released a statement saying that they believe Ambien to be safe.
+This is according to their clinical data and 20 years of use by millions of people.

-With so much apparently safe usage of the higher Ambien dosage and other Zolpidem containing sleeping pills, how bad could the results of these simulation studies have been?
+With so much apparently safe usage of the higher Ambien dosage, how bad could the results of these simulation studies have been?

-Too much Ambien still in the bloodstream the next morning
+Too much Ambien in the bloodstream the next morning

-The FDA reports that recent driving simulation studies found that if people have over 50 ng/mL Zolpidem in the blood, then there’s an increased risk of having a driving accident.
+The driving simulation studies found that if people have over 50 ng/mL Zolpidem in the blood, there’s an increased risk of having a driving accident.

 The simulation studies involved 250 men and 250 women taking a dose of 10mg Ambien.

-8 hours after dosage, they discovered that 15% of women and 3% of men exceeded the levels of 50 ng/mL, with 4 people having more than 90 ng/mL.
+8 hours after dosage, they discovered that 15% of women and 3% of men exceeded the levels of 50 ng/mL.
+And 4 people had more than 90 ng/mL.

-The results of the group taking the extended-release 12.5mg show even higher incidents of elevated Zolpidem amounts in the blood: 33% of women and 25% of men.
+And those who took the extended-release 12.5mg had even higher incidents of elevated Zolpidem amounts in the blood: 33% of women and 25% of men.